Vasopressin (Antidiuretic Hormone)

 Vasopressin (arginine vasopressin, AVP; antidiuretic hormone, ADH) is a peptide hormone formed in the hypothalamus, then transported via axons to the posterior pituitary, which releases it into the blood.

 - The primary function of AVP in the body is to regulate extracellular fluid volume by regulating renal handling of water, although it is also a vasoconstrictor and pressor agent (hence, the name "vasopressin").
 AVP acts on renal collecting ducts via V2 receptors to increase water permeability (cAMP-dependent mechanism), which leads to decreased urine formation (hence, the antidiuretic action of "antidiuretic hormone").
-This increases blood volume, cardiac output and arterial pressure.
+This increases blood volume, cardiac output, and arterial pressure.

 - Hypovolemia, as occurs during hemorrhage and dehydration, results in a decrease in atrial pressure.
 Specialized stretch receptors within the atrial walls and large veins (cardiopulmonary baroreceptors) entering the atria decrease their firing rate when there is a fall in atrial pressure.
 Afferent nerve fibers from these receptors synapse within the nucleus tractus solitarius of the medulla, which sends fibers to the hypothalamus, a region of the brain that controls AVP release by the pituitary.
-Atrial receptor firing normally inhibits the release of AVP by the posterior pituitary.
+Atrial receptor (type A) firing normally inhibits the release of AVP by the posterior pituitary.
 With hypovolemia or decreased central venous pressure, the decreased firing of atrial stretch receptors leads to an increase in AVP release.

 - Hypotension, which decreases arterial baroreceptor firing, leads to enhanced sympathetic activity that increases AVP release.